r2scue/schoolpy/MATH425/p1/README.txt

 Using PyCharm on Windows

-Step 1) Download and install PyCharm CE from https://www.jetbrains.com/pycharm/download/
+Step 1) Download and install PyCharm from https://www.jetbrains.com/pycharm/download/

 Step 2) Do Step 2 from MacOS instructions

-Step 3) Install
+Step 3) Open and run p1.py p2.py p3.py in PyCharm (with numpy and matplotlib included in interpreter configuration)